AqwamCreates/DataPredict/docs/API/Models/AgglomerativeHierarchical.md

 * numberOfClusters: Number of clusters for model to train and predict on.

 * distanceFunction: The function that the model will use to train.
-Available options are “Euclidean” and “Manhattan“.
+Available options are

+ * Euclidean

+ * Manhattan

 * linkageFunction: The function to determine how clusters are merged together.
-Available options are "Minimum", "Maximum", "GroupAverage" and "Ward".
+Available options are:

+ * Maximum

+ * Minimum

+ * GroupAverage

+ * Ward

 #### Returns: